challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

-> *"Every expert was once a beginner."* Looking back, this quote perfectly captures my LFX Mentorship journey.
+> *"Every expert was once a beginner."* Looking back, this quote perfectly captures my Linux Kernel Spring Unpaid 2026 Mentorship journey.

 For the past few years, I've worked as an embedded software engineer, building Linux-based systems and interacting with the kernel almost every day.
 The Linux kernel has always been the foundation of many products I worked on, yet contributing to it felt like stepping into another world.